Gifts of Property

 Related use property (such as a piece of artwork donated to an art museum) is deductible at the full fair market value.
 Any other property is deemed nonrelated use property and the deduction would be limited to the lesser of fair market value or your tax basis in the property.

 If the federal income tax charitable deduction claimed for a gift of tangible personal property exceeds $5,000, you must obtain an appraisal from a qualified appraiser and submit a special IRS form with the tax return on which the deduction is claimed.
 (Please consult your tax advisor.)

 Ways to Use Property as a Donation

 An instant gift.
-This allows you to benefit our mission today and may provide an immediate federal income tax charitable deduction for you.
+This allows you to benefit our mission today and receive a federal income tax charitable deduction when you itemize.

 A gift in your will or living trust.
-You can leave a legacy at California State University, Los Angeles by donating property to us through your will or living trust and receive a federal estate tax charitable deduction.
+You can leave a legacy at Cal State LA by donating property to us through your will or living trust.

 A memorial or tribute gift.
 If you have a friend or family member whose life has been touched by Cal State LA, consider making a gift to us in his or her name.

 An endowed gift.
 Create an endowment or contribute to one that is already established to ensure that your support of Cal State LA will last forever.